fizzed/ninja-rocker/README.md

 ## Two-minute drill

 There is a Ninja app in the `demo` folder that demonstrates all the functionality this module provides and it's a simple way to see how it works.
+This project uses [Blaze](https://github.com/fizzed/blaze) to help script tasks.
 Run the following in your shell (from the root project directory, not in `demo`):

-    mvn -Pninja-run test
+    java -jar blaze.jar demo

 Once running, point your browser to http://localhost:8080/